 Prince George's Community College is committed to providing reasonable accommodation and services to qualified persons with disabilities under the Americans with Disabilities Act (ADA).
-In order to receive services, students with disabilities must register with the Disability Support Services (DSS) Office and provide documentation of disability.
-Students requesting services such as an interpreter or scribe must register and pay for their classes at least one month prior to the beginning of the semester and bring a copy of their paid tuition bill to DSS.
+In order to receive services, students with disabilities must register with the Disability Support Services (DSS) office and provide documentation of disability.
+Students requesting services such as an interpreter or scribe must register and submit a paid tuition bill for their classes at least one month prior to the beginning of the semester.
 Students needing accommodations for classes at Prince George's Community College at University Town Center, Laurel College Center, or Prince George's Community College at Joint Base Andrews should consult DSS staff at the Largo campus.

-Call to schedule an appointment with a DSS advisor or counselor, Monday through Friday,8:30a.m.- 4:30 p.m.
+Call to schedule an appointment with a DSS advisor or counselor, Monday through Friday, 8:30 a.m.-4:30 p.m.
 Evening appointments are available upon request.
 Telephone: 301-546-0838.
 The office is located in Bladen Hall, Room 124.
 The e-mail address is dss@pgcc.edu.